just22/dotfiles/README.md

-# Configuration files for Unix-like environments
+# Configuration files for Unix-like systems

 This is a collection of configuration files I use on a daily basis.